qrohlf/trianglify/Readme.md

 # License

-Trianglify is licensed under the MIT License.
+Trianglify is licensed under the GPLv3 License.
 Happy hacking!